JarekJurek/audit_software/README.md

-# Plastic Pollution Detection on Meat Conveyor Belts
+# Evaluation and labelling software

 Project for displaying and creating labels of plastic pollutions to evaluate Agromaks_ogx-agromaks program.
 The system supports interactive labeling, viewing, and management of pollution labels, helping to identify and